alexandergorokhov/aloja5/README.md

 Since no information has been provided following assumptions has been made:
 1. This is a simulation, no real interaciton with File system is needed.
 2. Only one file was specified in the challenge for unit testing.
 So no other was created by the author
-3. Since no specification was provided about the persistence, the state of the applicacion is stored in simple file.
+3. Since no specification was provided about the persistence, the state of the applicacion is s

 # Prerequisite
 Java 8 or higher.